wayqui/transaq/README.md

 There are configured for this microservice two H2 database connections, one for the application and the other for testing purposes.
 Current configuration stores both datasources in memory so you can start the microservice and execute the cucumber tests and te same time and there won't be any concurrency issue and the databases wont overlap each other.

-If you want to physically persis your application data you can change the attribute in src/main/resources/application.properties file by simply changing the comment location (and, of course, be sure that the path exists):
+If you want to physically persis your application data you can change the attribute in src/main/resources/application.properties file by simply changing the comment location (and, of course, make sure that the path exists):

 ```bash
 spring.datasource.url = jdbc:h2:file:/opt/data/transactiondb